icecube/icetray-public/tableio/resources/docs/make_a_writer_service.rst

 CreateTable()
 _____________

-You must implement :c:func:`CreateTable()`, which is called whenever the writer module requests a table that does not yet exist.
-The :c:type:`I3CSVTable` implementation is fairly simple::
+You must implement :cpp:func:`CreateTable()`, which is called whenever the writer module requests a table that does not yet exist.
+The :cpp:type:`I3CSVTable` implementation is fairly simple::

     I3TablePtr I3CSVTableService::CreateTable(const std::string& tableName,